50onRed/pjax-table/README.md

 # Fifty PJAX Table

-50's Wrapper for [PJAX](https://github.com/defunkt/jquery-pjax) based tables which includes many defaults for working tables.
+50's Wrapper for [PJAX](https://github.com/defunkt/jquery-pjax) based tables.

 *Tables are under active development.
 When updating to a new version, make sure to reference the change log for any breaking changes*